 Reach out and let us help in your time of need.
 You are not alone.
 The Catholic Church in Arkansas offers ministries to serve a variety of needs.
 If the programs below are not what you are looking for, please contact us and let us know how we can help you.

-Calix Society of Central Arkansas — Unit of the national organization founded in 1947 in Minnesota for Alcoholics in recovery and their families to come together for support and spiritual healing.
-The group is Catholic, guided by a chaplain and open to all faiths.
-All are welcome to attend the monthly meetings (every second Thursday) including family and friends who are affected.
-Each gathering begins at 5:30 p.m. with Mass in Lafferty Chapel in Fletcher Hall on the campus of St. John Catholic Center in Little Rock.
-A meeting follows until 7 p.m.
-For more information, please call (501) 664-0340 or e-mail firstname.lastname@example.org.
-To learn more about the Calix Society, please visit www.calixsociety.org.
+Calix Society of Central Arkansas — Catholic ministry for alcoholics in recovery and their families to come together for support and spiritual healing.
+In more recent years, meetings have also included those in recovery from other addictions such as drug use, gambling, sex addiction and more.
+The group is guided by a chaplain and open to all faiths.
+All are welcome to attend the monthly meetings including family and friends who are affected.
+For more information, e-mail firstname.lastname@example.org or visit calixsociety.org.

-Disaster Response— The Parish Social Ministry Office helps those hit by a natural disaster to get back on their feet through its long-term recovery program.
+Disaster Response— This program helps those hit by a natural disaster to get back on their feet through its long-term recovery program.
 If you are on a fixed income, do not have insurance, are disabled or undocumented and you lost your home as the result of a tornado or flooding in Arkansas, our disaster recovery staff are here to help you get access to the resources you need to rebuild.
-For more information, contact Tracy Eichenberger at (501) 246-9088, disaster preparedness and response coordinator.
-Parish Social Ministry is a program of Catholic Charities of Arkansas.
+For more information, call Catholic Charities of Arkansas at (501) 664-0340.

 Family Assistance Program — aims to provide long-term solutions to families and individuals referred by parishes who are coping with chronic economic crises.
 The process may involve meetings with a Catholic Charities of Arkansas staff member and working together to develop a plan that can help an individual or family stabilize their financial situation and achieve long-term economic goals.
 For more information, call Catholic Charities of Arkansas at (501) 664-0340.